Condo studio apartments are one of the cheapest options for those looking to invest in property in Singapore.

 Studio units normally command a higher unit price as compared to larger units, so that’s nothing to be surprised about.
 But do compare the unit price of the studio unit you’re interested in buying with that of other nearby condos to make sure you’re not overpaying.
 This is key because if the unit price of the studio is the most expensive in its vicinity, there’s not much space left for its value to increase any further.

 Higher rental yield

-For most people buying a studio unit purely as an investment (and not as a home), their main strategy is to rent it out.
+For most people buying a studio unit in Singapore purely as an investment (and not as a home), their main strategy is to rent it out.

 Aside from their relative affordability, studios also typically enjoy a higher rental yield (the income you earn from renting your property per year, as a percentage of the property’s total value).
 This means you’re earning back the money you put into the studio at a quicker-than-average rate.

 There’s a caveat though: Captain Obvious would point out that you’re only getting rental income if your property is, you know, rented out.